 THE LOST WATERFALLS TRAIL

 On one of the most stunning jungle trails in Panama, we looked for the three lost waterfalls.
 Through the dense but luscious jungle, we trekked along muddy paths.
 From one patch of wildflowers to the next we discovered beautiful vistas until we reached three, breathtakingly powerful and mind-blowingly beautiful waterfalls.
 One after the other the waterfalls blew us away.
 It was our first day in Chiriqui and it set the benchmark for the natural beauty of the region.
-The Lost Waterfall Trail Hike is one of my favorite things to do in Chiriqui even in the whole of Panama.
+The Lost Waterfall Trail Hike is one of my favorite things waterfalls in Panama.

 View the full blog post: THE LOST WATERFALLS TRAIL HIKE